 On top of the new features, one of my top priority was to add some subtle but enticing animations.

 Based on the exploration above, I had also tried adding some scaling to the card.
-Unfortunately, this animation had some visual defects – fonts antialiasing, overall business with the various colours, and different text layouts.
+Unfortunately, this animation had some visual defects – fonts antialiasing, overall busyness with the various colours, and different text layouts.

 I made some further tweaks to the my original prototype, by trying to incorporate some of the scaling to the thumbnail alone.

 Ultimately though, the final animation was based on the first iteration, but without the text animating in.
 This made both the HTML simpler, and worked better with majority of the data that can be see on production. (the animations were further simplified on production around March 2021)

 Lately, I've been working on a revisited RSVP flow, which is being released as an A/B test.
 As part of this work, I've teamed up with our product designer to update some of our older and static UIs – one of which is our toggle / tab UI.
 The following is our current iteration that is on production.